ec429/kpu_mod/README.txt

  will allow arbitrary orientation (though some will not be able to determine roll, as they work by tracking a single star).
-Planetary Infrared sensors will tell a probe where the planet (or moon) being orbited is, thus giving orbHeight and Vertical orientation, while an Inertial Platform will need to be recalibrated periodically by position updates from Mission Control (so an out-of-contact probe will gradually experience drift and lose accuracy).
+Planetary Infrared sensors will tell a probe where the planet (or moon) being orbited is, thus giving altitude and Vertical orientation, while an Inertial Platform will need to be recalibrated periodically by position updates from Mission Control (so an out-of-contact probe will gradually experience drift and lose accuracy).
 The Kerbin Navigation System (KNS) will give position information to probes close